shoedler/slang/README.md

   - [ ] If you destructure a `Seq` into a `Tuple`, the rest of the elements should be of the type of the lhs.
 E.g. `let (a, ...b) = [1, 2, 3]` where `a` is an `Int` and `b` is a `Tuple`.
 Currently, `b` is a `Seq`.
 - [ ] Make managed-code callables accept less arguments than it has parameters.
 There is an inconsistency, since native-callables allow this.
 Should be easy, just pass `nil` to the missing arguments.
 - [ ] Call `to_str` implicitly when adding a string to a non-string.
 Only if the left side is a string.
-- [ ] Remove the "Class" prefix in `VALUE_STR_CLASS` to just return the class name.
-This is a bit more consistent with the rest of the code.
 - [ ] Closing over the loop variable. (**_See Challenge 25.2_**)
 - [ ] Currently, `i++` behaves more like `++i` (Which we don't support).
 Fix it.
 - [ ] Add a guard in `compiler.c -> number()` to check for overflow.